Free Dragon Crochet Pattern: Amigurumi Dragon

 R6: (SC in next 3 ST, INC) x 3 {15}

-R7: SC in each ST around and FO leaving a long piece of yarn for sewing {15}
+R7: SC in each ST around and FO leaving a long tail for sewing {15}

 Crochet the inside and outside of the ear as two separate parts; you will then crochet these two parts together.